cepthomas/Nebulator/DocFiles/ScriptApi.md

 ### Time
 Time is described as a fixed point value `Beat.Subdiv` where:
 - Beat as in the traditional definition = quarter note.
 From 0 to N.
-- Subdiv is the subdivision of Beat.
-Fixed at 4 giving resolution of sixteenth notes.
-From 0 to 3.
+- `Subdiv` is the subdivision of `Beat`.
+- `Time.SubdivsPerBeat` gives you another possibly useful bit of information.

 Neb doesn't care about measures, that's up to you.